-As Susan is relocating to Spain because of a work-related relocation, she could request the application of the Special Regime for Expatriate Workers in Spain, also known as the Beckham Law.
+Susan is relocating to Spain because of a work-related relocation.
+Therefore, she could request the application of the Special Regime for Expatriate Workers in Spain.
+We also know this as the Beckham Law.

-This is a regime under which the taxpayer is deemed as a Spanish Non-Tax resident and is only taxed at a flat 24% on her world-wide employment income, and on their other Spanish sourced income.
+This is a regime under which the taxpayer is deemed as a Spanish Non-Tax resident.
+Moreover, it is only taxed at a flat 24% on her world-wide employment income, and on their other Spanish sourced income.

-The requirements to apply for this regime are that she has not been a Spanish tax resident in the last ten years and that she moves to Spain because of a relocation, new employment contract or an administrator position in a Spanish company.
+The requirements to apply for this regime are that she has not been a Spanish tax resident in the last ten years.
+Moreover, she has to move to Spain because of a relocation, new employment contract or an administrator position in a Spanish company.
 The first 600.000 Euros are taxed at a rate of 24%.
 Any income above that is taxed at a rate of 45%.
 The application for this regime must be presented within the first 6 months since the arrival to Spain.

-Ethan is not relocating to Spain as a consequence of a relocation, so he cannot apply to be taxed as per the Beckham Law.
+Ethan is not relocating to Spain as a consequence of a relocation.
+Therefore, he cannot apply for the Beckham Law.
 However, he could apply the exemption on work performed abroad, regarding the employment income from the Columbia University.

-The requirements are that work is performed physically abroad, that the cost of the salary is paid by a nonresident company and that the country has a similar tax to Spanish Personal Income Tax.
+There are some requirements.
+They have to perform work physically abroad, pay the cost of the salary by a nonresident company and the country has to have a similar tax to Spanish Personal Income Tax.

 As this is the case, such employment income will not be taxed in Spain.

-Additionally, in order to avoid the capital gain to be taxed in Spain for 2020, because of being Spanish Tax Resident, Ethan would benefit from selling the apartment in 2019, when, as a Spanish Non-Tax resident, he would not be taxed on such a foreign sourced income.
+Additionally, Ethan wants to avoid the capital gain to be taxed in Spain for 2020.
+Because of being Spanish Tax Resident, he would benefit from selling the apartment in 2019.
+At this time, as a Spanish Non-Tax resident, they would not tax him on such a foreign sourced income.

 3.WHAT INCOME IS GOING TO BE TAXED IN SPAIN?

-In case Susan applies successfully for her income being taxed as per the Beckham Law, she would only have to pay a flat tax rate of 24% on her world-wide employment income, which would be withheld by her employer.
+If Susan applies successfully for her income per the Beckham Law, she would only have to pay a flat tax rate of 24%.
+This applies to her world-wide employment income, which her employer would withheld.